-There are lots of mature trees on the site, including an Araucaria or Monkey Puzzle tree.
+There are lots of mature trees on the site, including an Araucaria or Monkey Puzzle tree, and it is home to many birds, flowers and pollinators.
 There is lots of scrub.
-Birds noted on a brief visit by members of T&WG FoE and BGRN in May -‐ and presumably breeding on site -‐ included Great Spotted Woodpecker, Blackcaps, Robins, Dunnocks, Blackbirds, Blue and Great Tits.
+Birds noted on a brief visit by members of Tottenham and Wood Green Friends of the Earth and Bruce Grove Residents Network included Great Spotted Woodpecker, Blackcaps, Robins, Dunnocks, Blackbirds, Blue and Great Tits.
 There is also lots of Japanese Knotweed.

 A management plan for the site could include planting more native tree and shrub species, perhaps some fruit trees, removing the Knotweed, creating a wildflower area, installing nest boxes and even a wildlife pond.

 Download the Bruce Grove Ward Profile - March 2019 here

 The photographs on the left show the land proposed for the Cloud Garden, between Bruce Grove Primary School and Bruce Grove.